2KAbhishek/Mindtree-POL/README.md

 Contains solutions to practice problems.

 Shared for my own future reference and if anyone needs help with a certain problem.

+Special features:

+- Minimal usage of built-in methods and classes.